-Your brain is working more or less just like this right now.
-This Glass Brain video from the Gazzaley Lab / Neuroscape lab, UCSF and the Swartz Center for Computational Neuroscience, UCSD is a realistic representation of the electrical activity in real time in a human brain.
+Your brain is passing electrical signals called action potentials along axonal fiber tract bundles more or less just like this right now (this is not a representation of biophoton activity although a lot of that activity would accompany your neuroelectric action potentials like these).
+This Glass Brain video from the Gazzaley Lab / Neuroscape lab, UCSF and the Swartz Center for Computational Neuroscience, UCSD is a realistic representation of typical electrical activity in real time in a human brain.

 “This is an anatomically-realistic 3D brain visualization depicting real-time source-localized activity (power and “effective” connectivity) from EEG (electroencephalographic) signals.
 Each color represents source power and connectivity in a different frequency band (theta, alpha, beta, gamma) and the golden lines are white matter anatomical fiber tracts.
 Estimated information transfer between brain regions is visualized as pulses of light flowing along the fiber tracts connecting the regions.”

 (Cerebral ventricles shown in blue below)